Chloeinthecloud/Instacart-Market-Basket-Analysis/README.md

 In order to build a model, I need to extract features from previous order to understand user's purchase pattern and how popular the particular product is.
 I extract following features from the user's transactional data.

 ##### Product Level Features:
+    1.Product's average add-to-cart-order
+    2.Total times the product was ordered
+    3.Total times the product was reordered
+    4.Reorder percentage of a product
+    5.Total unique users of a product
+    6.Organic or Inorganic
+    7.Percentage of users that buy the product second time